yikeda6616/rando/readme.md

 ## Backend

 - Node.js in TypeScript
+- Express server

 ## Frontend

 - React in TypeScript
-- React Hooks
+- React Hooks to change state
-- Axios
+- Axios to fetch data from API